Humanum Conference Highlights Sanctity and Beauty of Marriage

 Meeting participants also included representatives from the Pentecostal church, Buddhism, Islam, Hinduism, Sikhism and the Church of Latter-Day Saints.

-“We have found that by coming together we are not alone,” said Princeton’s George who lectures in jurisprudence.
+“We have found that by coming together we are not alone,” said Princeton’s George.
 “There’s a deeper understanding of what marriage is, and it’s at the center of the treatment of marriage of all the great world faiths.”

 He added, “We agree on what marriage is in its most fundamental aspect: that it’s the conjugal union of both husband and wife in a bond that it is procreative in nature, oriented to having children.”